 A set of luminosity masks targets all 3 main zones of an image: the highlights, the shadows and the midtones.

 These are often called brights, darks and midtones masks.

-Similar to layer masks, white reveals, black conceals and grey partially reveals or conceals depending on the luminosity value.
+Similar to a layer mask, white reveals, black conceals and gray partially reveals or conceals depending on the luminosity value.

 Creating a set of luminosity masks manually takes time, and you wouldn’t enjoy spending 5-10 minutes creating it for every image.

 Here’s the solution: